The Vogues: Recent history

 After Bill Burkette's death in March, 2018, he was replaced by Bo Wagner, who had been filling in during Burkette's illness.
 Wagner had been a member of Blasko's Vogues from 1983 to 1997.
 Wagner left the Vogues in 2023 due to health issues.
 Bo (Robert H. Bogesdorfer) Wagner died on July 13, 2024 at the age of 78.
 Tennessee native Elliott McCoy replaced Wagner in 2023.

 The Vogues' lineup as of March, 2024 are Troy Elich, Royce Taylor, and Elliott McCoy.

 In 2020 it was announced that The Vogues would for the first time be a part of The Turtles "Happy Together Tour".
 But due to the COVID-19 pandemic most of the tour was cancelled.
 The Vogues were again scheduled to be in the tour in 2021, but like 2020, many dates were cancelled due to COVID-19.
 When 2022 rolled around The Vogues were ready to go head on in the Happy Together Tour.
 Bo Wagner made the decision to sit out the rigorous tour.
 He was replaced on tour by Shawn Stevens, who at one time had performed as a member of The Diamonds.
 The Vogues were once again a part of the Happy Together Tour in 2023, with Shawn Stevens filling in again for Bo Wagner.
 The Vogues were again part of the Happy Together tour in 2024, with the line up of Elich, Taylor and Sean Moran (another former member of Blasko's Pittsburgh group) filling for McCoy.
-In 2025, for the fifth year in a row, The Vogues (Troy Elich, Royce Taylor and Sean Moran) will appear on the "Happy Together Tour" with The Turtles, The Cowsills, Mark Lindsay, Jay & The Americans, and Little Anthony and The Imperials.
+In 2025, for the fifth year in a row, The Vogues (Troy Elich, Royce Taylor and Sean Moran) appeared on the "Happy Together Tour" with The Turtles, The Cowsills, Mark Lindsay, Jay & The Americans, and Little Anthony and The Imperials.